yyong-brs/learn-kubernetes/chapter9.md

 ```

 ![图9.5](.\images\Figure9.5.png)

-​												**Figure 9.5 Kubernetes manages rollouts for you, but it helps if you add labels to see what’s what.**
+<center>图 9.5 Kubernetes manages rollouts for you, but it helps if you add labels to see what’s what.</center>

 Hands up if you ran that exercise and got confused when you saw the final output shown in figure 9.6 (this is the exciting part of the chapter).
 My hand is up, and I already knew what was going to happen.
 This is why you need a consistent release

 ![图9.6](.\images\Figure9.6.png)

-​													**Figure 9.6 Labels are a key management feature, but they’re set by humans so they’re fallible.**
+<center>图 9.6 Labels are a key management feature, but they’re set by humans so they’re fallible.</center>

 process, preferably one that is fully automated, because as soon as you start mixing approaches, you get confusing results.
 I rolled back to revision 2, and that should have reverted back to v1 of the app, judging by the labels on the ReplicaSets.
 But revision 2 was actually from the kubectl set image exercise in section 9.1, so the container image is v2, but the ReplicaSet label is v1.